 A list of Kickboxing combinations for beginners and advanced fighters.

-Modern full-contact Kickboxing style like Dutch Kickboxing share some similarities with Muay Thai and they both meet halfway in a K1 formula.
-Obviously, Kickboxing combos are simpler will not involve knee and elbow strikes like Muay Thai combos (link) but will make use of leg kick which was implemented into it from Muay Thai.
-You also have to note that some of the greatest Western Muay Thai fighters had started their career as kickboxers like Joanna Champion or Julie Kitchen.
-It was the same for me: Kickboxing was an "entry drug" that introduced me to Muay Thai.
+Modern full-contact Kickboxing, Dutch Style Kickboxing especially, share some similarities with Muay Thai and they both meet halfway in a K1 formula.
+Obviously, Kickboxing combos are simpler will not involve knee and elbow strikes like Muay Thai combos but will make use of leg kick which was implemented into it from Muay Thai.
+You also have to note that some of the greatest Western Muay Thai fighters had started their career as kickboxers like Julie Kitchen for example.
+It was the same for me: Kickboxing was an "entry drug" that got me hooked on Muay Thai.

 All combinations are written with an orthodox fighter in mind.
 If you are Southpaw, you can simply adjust them by changing left to right, right to left.